-- 3.289 Necton is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period to 2036.
-The village is located between Dereham and Swaffham and has access from the A47.
-The housing distribution sets out that the village will provide providing an additional 301 283 dwellings over the plan period to 2036.
-Of these 283, 74 80, are currently completed and a further 155-124 are committed.
-The new allocation for Necton is for 72 dwellings over the remainder of the Local Plan period to 2036.
-'79 additional dwellings are proposed to come forward through the plan period.
-Of these 79, 61 are proposed for allocation through the Local Plan, of which 46 currently have decision to grant subject to section 106, and a further 18 dwellings are proposed to be delivered through Policy HOU 03. - 3.290 Necton was previously identified as a local service centre village through the Local Development Framework, however it did not receive an allocation due to the level of committed development within the village.
-The village is closely related to the A47 trunk road and has a population of 1923 (as of the 2011 census). - 3.291 Necton is identified as a Local Service Centre village as it meets the criteria by having the following services: - Necton Primary School; - Sherwood Stores and Post Office; - Community facilities in the form of a community centre, the Windmill Inn Pub and doctors surgery; - The village has a regular bus service and is located on the X1 route between Peterborough and Lowestoft; - The IDBR (2016) shows 39 businesses within the parish. - 3.292 The Settlement Fringe Landscape Character area includes the majority of the village within the Holme Hale Small Scale Tributary Farmland which has a moderate to high sensitivity to change.
+3.272 Necton is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period to 2036, providing an additional 283 dwellings over the plan period to 2036.
+Of these 283, 80 are currently completed and a further 124 are committed.
+79 additional dwellings are proposed to come forward through the plan period.
+Of these 79, 61 are proposed for allocation through the Local Plan, of which 46 currently have decision to grant subject to section 106, and a further 18 dwellings are proposed to be delivered through Policy HOU 03.
+(MM87).

+3.273 Necton was previously identified as a local service centre village through the Local Development Framework, however it did not receive an allocation due to the level of committed development within the village.
+The village is closely related to the A47 trunk road and has a population of 1923 (as of the 2011 census).

+3.274 Necton is identified as a Local Service Centre village as it meets the criteria by having the following services:

+- Necton Primary School; Sherwood Stores and Post Office; - Community facilities in the form of a community centre, the Windmill Inn Pub and doctors surgery; - The village has a regular bus service and is located on the X1 route between Peterborough and Lowestoft; and - The IDBR (2016) shows 39 businesses within the parish.

+3.275 The Settlement Fringe Landscape Character area includes the majority of the village within the Holme Hale Small Scale Tributary Farmland which has a moderate to high sensitivity to change.
 This is a slightly higher sensitivity than the land to the north and north-east of the village, which falls within the Sparham Hall Open Tributary Farmland which has a moderate sensitivity to change.